-We filed a federal lawsuit challenging the Trump administration’s new rule that massively expands fast-track deportations (called “expedited removal”) without a fair legal process such as a court hearing or access to an attorney.
+We filed a federal lawsuit in August 2019 to challenge the Trump administration’s new rule that massively expands fast-track deportations (called “expedited removal”) without a fair legal process such as a court hearing or access to an attorney.

 The expanded expedited removal rule took effect July 23 and targets immigrants nationwide who cannot prove they have been in the U.S. continuously for two years or more.